lmarena/lmarena.github.io/_posts/2025-03-5-freshness.md

 }
 </script>

-While we do see a downward trend in proportion of unique prompts over time, this decrease is plateauing.
+If you look at the above analysis, the proportion of fresh prompts decreases as a function of $$t$$.
+This is expected, since as $$t$$ grows, we are comparing new prompts with an ever-larger set of past prompts.
+For example, when $$t=1$$, there are no previos prompts, so of course, the proportion of unique prompts is $$1/1=100$$%.

+However, as $$t$$ grows, this number stabilizes to around 70-80% fresh prompts at a similarity threshold of 0.7.
+This equilibrium represents the fraction of fresh prompts that we expect chatbot arena to generate in the long run.

 Interestingly, we also see certain dates where prompt freshness is significantly lower than neighboring dates: we will get to why that is in the next section.

 ## What are the sources of duplicates?